Muvon/vanga/doc/README.md

 ---

-*Last Updated: January 31, 2025 - All documentation current with modular LSTM architecture*
+*Last Updated: August 11, 2025 - All documentation current with modular LSTM architecture*